Kitware/vtk-js/Documentation/content/docs/structures_Table.md

 title: Table
 ---

-A Table is a structure that gather DataArray with the same number of tuples.
+A Table is a structure that gathers DataArray's with the same number of tuples.

 ## Structure